 You’ve no doubt heard some star names such as Polaris the North Star – or Betelgeuse in the constellation Orion.
 But, although it’s also a star, our sun doesn’t have a generally accepted and unique proper name in the English language.
 We English speakers always call it the sun.

 Sol is hote & dry but not as mars is.

-And meanwhile neither Sol nor Helios is an official name for the sun, according to the International Astronomical Union (IAU), the international body of astronomers which since 1922 has charged itself with the responsibility for naming all things celestial.
-By the way, the IAU is virtually alone in the world in suggesting we all use Sun and Moon, rather than the lower-case sun and moon.
-Most astronomers do capitalize these words (frequently along with other non-standard capitalizations such as Galaxy, Solar System and Universe), but most media organizations (which tend to use media stylebooks such as the AP Stylebook) don’t.
+But neither Sol nor Helios is an official name for the sun, according to the International Astronomical Union (IAU), the international body of astronomers which since 1922 has charged itself with the responsibility for naming celestial bodies.
+Just to confuse things, the IAU does suggest we all use Sun and Moon, rather than the lowercase sun and moon.
+As a result, most astronomers do capitalize these words (frequently along with other non-standard capitalizations such as Galaxy, Solar System and Universe), but most media organizations (which tend to use media stylebooks such as the AP Stylebook) don’t.

-So the sun doesn’t have its own name, or what that name might be.
+So people don’t agree on whether the sun has its own name, or what that name might be.
 Meanwhile, the sun does have a symbol that’s exclusively its own.
 The sun’s symbol is a circle with a dot in the center – used in mathematical formulas.

-Plus, nowadays, there are thoughts to be planets orbiting many if not most stars.
-Those extrasolar planets haven’t yet been given proper names either, and the IAU has gone back and forth on its decision to name or not to name extrasolar planets.
+Nowadays, we know there are planets orbiting many if not most stars.
+Most extrasolar planets haven’t yet been given proper names either, and the IAU has gone back and forth on its decision to name or not to name extrasolar planets.
 In recent year, though, the IAU has acknowledged the public’s desire to name exoplanets and is even, currently, running its own competition for names in 20 distant solar systems, called the NameExoWorlds contest, deadline June 15, 2015.

 When all is said and done, whether you believe our sun has a name comes down to the language you speak, to whom you give the authority to name objects in space, and to your personal preference.